 How to Do Blind Hiring – From Screening to Interview Tools

 Hopefully, you’re now sold on the value of blind hiring and the benefits of removing bias to create a more diverse workforce.

 If so, let’s look at 4 different ways you can introduce blind hiring into your recruitment process.

 #1 – Neutral Job Descriptions – Textio

 Many recruiters don’t even know they’re doing it, with research showing that 70% of cross-sector job ads inadvertently contain masculine-themed language.
-If you want to boost your applicant rate, focus on leveling the playing field by making your job ads appealing to a wider audience.
+If you want to boost your applicant rate, focus on leveling the playing field by making your own job postings and ads appealing to a broader audience.

 Tools such as Textio are perfect for this, using a Grammarly-style text editor to provide suggestions on ways to neutralize your job ads.
 Textio also focuses on aligning to your brand’s tone of voice, so you won’t lose your own identity in the process.